alonbebchuk/GNN-Pretraining/report/report.md

 Our analysis of which schemes perform best across domain-strategy combinations reveals a striking pattern:

 **Winning Task Combinations Analysis:**
-- **Single-task schemes (b2, b3) win most often**: 7 out of 12 domain-strategy pairs
+- **Single-task schemes (b2, b3) win most often**: 6 out of 12 domain-strategy pairs
 - **Two-task schemes (s1, s2) occasionally succeed**: 4 out of 12 pairs
-- **Complex multi-task schemes rarely win**: Only 1 out of 12 (b4 on single-domain)
+- **Complex multi-task schemes rarely win**: Only 2 out of 12 (both b4 cases)

 **Key Finding**: When examining the "best performers" for each domain-strategy combination, simpler schemes dominate.
-The single-task b2 (node feature masking) alone accounts for 5 wins, while complex schemes like s4 and s5 never emerge as best performers.
+The single-task b2 (node feature masking) alone accounts for 4 wins, while complex schemes like s4 and s5 never emerge as best performers.

 This pattern reinforces our gambling metaphor: **simpler bets have better odds**.
 The more tasks you combine, the more ways the pre-training can go wrong.